 Within the student population, there are many highly creative individuals.
-I am not only talking about those studying disciplines traditionally considered creative (e.g., arts and humanities) but also about students who have a variety of interests divergent from the degree that they study, such as those studying mathematics with a keen interest in playing music and debating.
+I am not only talking about those studying disciplines traditionally considered creative (such as arts and humanities) but also about students who have a variety of interests divergent from the degree that they study, such as those studying mathematics with a keen interest in playing music and debating.
 At university, there is certainly an abundance of choice in terms of creative outlets available such as creative writing, music, sports, arts and many more.

 I find it very inspiring when people create and are passionate about their hobbies; finding out why people enjoy different creative outlets and what they do for entertainment in their spare time is one of the most fascinating aspects of human interaction for me.
 But why are some people creative, successful in harnessing their creativity and extremely motivated to be creative whereas others are not creative at all?
 Also, why can certain people excel in various creative endeavours while others only in one field?
 How can creativity be accurately defined and measured?
 Answers to these and many more questions are available from modern psychology.